Brynn B has lived with numerous roommates in a variety of living arrangements. They've seen it all when it comes to tenancy.

-What to Do if Your Roommate Moves Out Early
+What to Do If Your Roommate Moves Out Early

 If your roommate moves out early, you will probably be responsible for paying their share of the rent to your landlord.
 It’s smart to review your lease to see how much notice you and your roommate are required to give before you can actually move out.

 Even if they did not give your landlord notice, you will probably still have to pay the rent in full.
-Alternatively, you might be able to find someone to move in in their place and pay a portion of it, but that is more challenging.
+Alternatively, you might be able to find someone to move in their place and pay a portion of it, but that is more challenging.

 Review Your Lease and Tenant Laws in Your State/County

-Also, moving out without the landlord’s permission is categorized as a break in contract—even if you’re not the one who did it—and your landlord can actually pursue the two of you in court.
+Also, moving out without the landlord’s permission is categorized as a break in the contract—even if you’re not the one who did it—and your landlord can actually pursue the two of you in court.

 You should be upfront and honest with your landlord from the very beginning once the issue presents.
 Landlords are sometimes forgiving and may help you find a solution, like arranging for another tenant to step in.
 In some cases, your landlord may let you revise your current lease.

 Document Everything They Owe You Electronically